 The lease to Westminster City Council (WCC) at Walden House was due to expire in June 2021.
 So before we started consultation on the project in April 2019, we agreed to give the council two more years on the lease to allow more time for suitable new homes to be found.

 Walden House residents are guaranteed a right to return to social rented homes on the new development, as well tailored support and financial compensation.
-We are now working closely with them to ensure they know the facts and can get involved in the design of their new homes and neighbourhood.
+We have now established a Walden House working group to ensure residents know the facts and can get involved in the design of their new homes and neighbourhood.